Man who ran for cover during DC shooting demands city action: 'There needs to be more police'

 Video shared by the police department of the suspects shows a man in a lime green/yellow sweatshirt and a man dressed in dark clothing getting into an "older black sedan."

-"I think this really kind of speaks to the brazenness of some of the criminals that we're seeing in our community," Metropolitan Police Department Chief Robert Contee told reporters Thursday evening.

 "When are we going to be sick and tired of being sick and tired?"
-Contee asked during a Friday press conference, referring to the crime.
+Metropolitan Police Department Chief Robert Contee asked during a Friday press conference regarding the crime.

+Contee added that the city is short about 200 officers compared to last year, and explained that calls to defund police departments have not helped his efforts to combat crime.

+"I can't work these officers to death.
+I'm not going to have them out here making bad decisions, getting involved in use of force incidents.
+We need to make sure that we are a police department, a major city police department in the nation's capital, that we are properly staffed to where it is we need to be," he said.

+"The real issue is we have a vicious cycle of bad actors who do things, no accountability, and they end up back in community," Contee continued, adding that police are "reclaiming this community" and violent criminals cannot be "coddled."

-Video of the scene showed diners fleeing the area, with one woman saying she heard between 10 and 15 shots.
+Video of the scene Thursday night showed diners fleeing the area, with one woman saying she heard between 10 and 15 shots.

 Crimes often take place in the Southeast region of the city, such as the tragic fatal shooting of a 6-year-old girl last Friday, but are more frequently spilling over into popular areas like 14th Street.